avantifellows/plio-rds-to-bigquery/docs/DEPLOYMENT.md

 ### Set up Data Pipeline
 1. Make a copy of the `data-pipeline-template.json` file.
 It is at the root folder of this project.
    1. Update the values at the bottom of the file for the RDS and S3.
    2. Make sure to update the value of `pipelineLogUri` that's defined somewhere inside the JSON.
+This should contain the URI for the S3 bucket where you want to store Data Pipeline Logs.
    3. Read about all these values in our [Data Pipeline guide](DATA-PIPELINE.md).
 2. Visit the data pipeline dashboard from your AWS console.
 3. Click on `Create new` data pipeline.